Batch Renaming Groups of Files in Mac OS X with a DIY File Renamer Tool

 If you need to rename a group of files on a Mac by appending some text to each files name, a great free option is to use a simple Automator action and save it as an application.
-This is similar to the other Automator utilities we have built and covered here before, but this time around the end result is an OS X application that lets you rename a file or group of files by adding some predefined text into the file name, all with the same Finder-based drag and drop simplicity of usage.
+This is similar to the other Automator utilities we have built and covered here before, but this time around the end result is an OS X application that lets you rename a file, multiple files, or a group of many files by adding some predefined text into the file name, all with the same Finder-based drag and drop simplicity of usage.
 If you have tons of files to rename, you’ll find this is much better than renaming them yourself in the Finder or through the title bar.

 If you’re unfamiliar with Automator and creating Automator applications in OS X you’ll find the process to be quite simple, so just follow along and you’ll have a simple working app to rename files in no time at all.
 Due to the simplicity and general user-friendliness of this specific usage of Automator, advanced users may prefer this command line method of renaming files instead.
 Of course, this Automator action could also be modified heavily to be made more complex, handle additional file functions like resizing images at the same time, or rename with wildcards and incrementing, but for this specific article we’re aiming to keep things easy and accessible to everyone, even novice users who are new to scripting and automation.
 On we go!

 Make a Simple Batch File Renaming App for Mac OS X

 This is going to create a small application that appends text to every file dropped onto it, effectively renaming the file by adding another specified text item into the files existing names.
 For example, if you have a group of files named sample1, sample2, sample3, dropping them into this application would rename them all to sample1-renamed, sample2-renamed, and sample3-renamed, respectively.

 - Launch “Automator”, found within the /Applications folder of OS X

 - At the splash screen, choose to create a new “Application”